-1.1 The application seeks planning consent for the variation of condition 1 (The development hereby permitted shall be carried out in accordance with the approved plans...) of planning permission reference 21/00023/FUL to regularise the construction of a viewing platform within the lion enclosure and balcony to the north west side of the stable building.
+1.1 The application seeks planning permission for the variation of condition 1 of planning permission reference 21/00023/FUL to regularise the construction of a viewing / feeding balcony and lion platform within the wild cat enclosure.
+The timber staircase to the balcony is to be built in accordance with the plans which have been reviewed by Environmental Health with regards to safety.